NickvanDyke/hot-100/README.md

 However, we can't obtain genres from the above method, and instead must turn to [last.fm](https://www.last.fm/api/show/track.getTopTags).
 When a song's genre is requested in our GraphQL API, it'll check for and return the matching tag if it exists.
 If not, it'll make a request to last.fm, store the tag, and then return it.
 Not implemented in PoC due to time.
 We'd be hitting last.fm infrequently, but when we do, it'd be 100 requests at once (doesn't seem to allow requesting multiple song's tags in one request).
 So in practice we may get rate-limited and have to throttle ourselves to slowly collect tags after refreshing the top 100.
 At least, for the first top 100 refresh - after that, the number of unseen songs in the top 100 each week is probably low enough to not be an issue.

-The [repository](/server/src/data/repository.js) coordinates the [database](/server/src/data/db.js) and [Billboard API](/server/src/data/billboard.js), implementing the above described business logic and leaving our GraphQL [resolvers](/server/src/api/resolvers.js) and [loaders](/server/src/api/loaders.js) simple.

 ## Front-end architecture
 - Apollo Client is our model, updating and providing our data
 - React components handle displaying this data
-- [Custom hooks](/client/src/hooks/useAuth.js) bridge the view and model
+- Custom hooks bridge the view and model with the know-how to employ [queries](client/src/features/top100/hooks/useTop100.js) and [commands](client/src/hooks/useFavorite.js)
 - Files structured according to [Bulletproof React](https://github.com/alan2207/bulletproof-react)
 - Built with [Vite](https://vitejs.dev/)
 - Compressed and served by the Fastify server

 ## Testing strategy
 Tests follow Behavior Driven Development, where arrangements, actions, and assertions ('Given When Then') are made clear in the test names and given rise from user stories.
-- Easy to map user stories to test cases, write them first, and then iterate
+- Easy to map user stories to test cases, write them first, and then iterate with quick feedback
 - Tests serve as readable documentation of how the system should behave
 - Naturally leads you to consider additional use- and edge-cases
+- Allows for safe refactoring of how the behavior is technically implemented

 ### Integration
-Here, tests use the Robot pattern to interface with the system as a user would, and assert that the 'black box' behaves as expected.
+At a highest level, integration tests use the Robot pattern to interface with the system as a user would, taking vertical slices of functionality and asserting that the 'black box' behaves as expected.
 When the client uses the API to favorite a song and then requests the user's favorites, then it'd expect that song to be there.
 When they click the favorite button in the UI, then they'd expect it to change to displaying the opposite state.
-- Resilient to implementation changes; you can modify the implementation without having to update a multitude of tests
-- The [robot](/server/test/integration/robot.js) serves as documentation for how the user interacts with the system
+- The [robot](server/test/integration/robot.js) serves as documentation for how the user interacts with the system
 - The robot abstracts away how we interact with the system, easily adapting to API surface changes and making tests easy to maintain, read, and write
 - Minimizes time spent faking, mocking, stubbing, spying etc. and most closely mimicks the real world
 - Bang for your buck - you can get good coverage and confidence with a relatively small number of tests

+Thanks to the distinction between driving and driven adapters, we can also test those separately here if desired, e.g. verifying that the GraphQL API ends up calling the proper use case, or a complex SQL query returns the data we'd expect from a given database state.

 However, integration tests can fall short when we *do* want to verify internal behavior, or test narrow, specific scenarios.
+They take more configuration and have less granularity.
+Given the architecture of our backend, integration tests are best for verifying that our infrastructure and adapters are set up correctly, as opposed to our business logic since we can easily test use cases in isolation.

 ### Unit
-Here we test system components in isolation to explore specific or otherwise difficult to reproduce or verify scenarios.
-The [internal behavior of the repository](/server/test/unit/repository.test.js) or [determining whether we need to re-fetch the top 100](/server/test/unit/hasBillboardUpdatedSince.test.js).
-Additionally, architecting our code such that it's conducive to unit testing has benefits of its own, like modularity and separation of concerns.
-For example, the [repository](/server/src/data/repository.js) receives a DB and billboard API, and is agnostic to their implementation.
-In tests, this allows us to easily swap out either dependency for a mock or fake to test the repository in isolation and induce conditions that we normally don't have control over, like a 500 response from the Billboard website.
-In production, it minimizes the ripple effect of changes to underlying code like introducing an ORM or retrieving chart data from a difference source.
+The Hexagonal Architecture of our backend makes it extremely easy to unit test.
+Integration tests take care of testing the infrastructure, so here we're left with domain logic - the use cases and entities.
+Since use cases receive ports, or interfaces, we can inject mocks or fakes for our tests, isolating the business logic executed by the use case and inducing difficult to reproduce scenarios, like a 500 response from the Billboard API.
+The test then becomes the driving port of the use case.
+For example, [testing that we don't unnecessarily hit the Billboard API](server/test/unit/getTop100Songs.test.js).
+Since entities have no dependencies, unit testing them is as simple as instantiating, interacting, and asserting.
+We also test [pure utility functions](server/test/unit/hasBillboardUpdatedSince.test.js).
+Depending on interfaces makes our unit tests resilient to implementation changes, only needing updating when the domain logic that they assert changes.

 The tests in this repository are not meant to be all-encompassing due to the context, but to serve as an applied example of the above.
 Frontend-specific tests were foregone due to time, but normally would follow similar patterns using React Testing Library, with the possible addition of E2E tests using Cypress to ensure the final piece of the puzzle, the boundary between front- and back-end.

+See [here](https://medium.com/codex/a-testing-strategy-that-supports-refactoring-36999d8c60b8) for a more in-depth discussion of our approach to testing and why we take it.

 ## Assumptions
 - The user wants to access their favorites across devices, i.e. accounts are needed.
 As opposed to simply using e.g. cookies or LocalStorage.